tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 --- abstract

 This document specifies a "compact" version of TLS 1.3.
-It is isomorphic to TLS 1.3 but saves space by aggressive use of defaults and tighter encodings.
+It is isomorphic to TLS 1.3 but saves space by trimming obsolete material, tighter encoding, and a template-based specialization technique.
 CTLS is not interoperable with TLS 1.3, but it should eventually be possible for the server to distinguish TLS 1.3 and CTLS handshakes.

 --- middle